History of Jewelry 1060S 1400S

 READ

-History of Copper Jewelry
+History of Jewelry in the 1920S

 Additionally, Saint Louis IX of France also played a significant role in shaping the jewelry trends of the medieval era.
 As a devout Christian monarch, Saint Louis IX promoted religious symbolism in jewelry designs.
 Crosses, crucifixes, and religious motifs became popular adornments, reflecting the strong influence of religion on medieval society.
 The emphasis on spiritual themes in jewelry not only served as a form of piety but also as a display of wealth and prestige.